Jacob01984/Car-info-app/README.md

 ## Features

-- A Featured page that shows the most popular cars of the month.
+- A Featured page that shows the most popular cars of the month
 - Ability to let user favorate/ unfavorate cars
 - Each Car has multiple pictures and lots of information on price, engine, transmission, and interior specs

+## Future Features

+- Ability to let user create a profile, utitlizing aws cloud for authentication and storage
+- New view that provides track times for each car

 ## Requirements